Please Note - If you are cruising around Australia you need to select Pacific.

 So you’re going big and cruising to different locations, well you’ll need to make sure you select the right region based on your specific cruise destinations.
 Generally:

-Before you raise the anchor it’s vital to read the policy wording (PDS) to ensure you understand what is and isn’t covered.
-And if there’s something you don’t understand you can contact the provider directly.
+Before you raise the anchor, it’s vital to read the policy wording (PDS) to ensure you understand what is and isn’t covered with that particular policy.
+And if there’s something you don’t understand you can contact the trip cover company directly.
+To see what the claims process is like, why not check out a few of the thousands of real customer travel insurance reviews.

 And don't forget, comparing online with us will give you the same competitive price as buying direct – but without the legwork of shopping around.